r-token/the-golden-hurricast/src/pages/2022-09-02-davis-brin-dane-evans/index.md

 <br />

-In those six games he had two (UC Davis and Houston) that with EPA worse than **-15**, meaning he cost us points due to turnovers and/or just not playing very well.
+Of those six games, he had two (UC Davis and Houston) with an EPA worse than **-15**, meaning he cost us points due to turnovers and/or just not playing very well.
 And on the flip side, his best game of the season came against Ohio State and he had an EPA just under **15**.
 Unfortunately that performance wasn't enough since we still ended up losing that one.
 And as the trendline (the red dashed line) indicates, he was improving over those six games.

 Turning our attention to the final seven games, we can see that the lows aren't quite as low and there is more consistency betwen games.